Ischemic stroke in children: Evaluation, initial management, and prognosis

 While more common in older adults, stroke also occurs in neonates, infants, children, and young adults, resulting in significant morbidity and mortality.

 An overview of the evaluation, initial management, and prognosis of arterial ischemic stroke in children one month of age or older is provided here.
 Other aspects of ischemic stroke in children and young adults are reviewed elsewhere.
-(See "Ischemic stroke in children and young adults: Etiology and clinical features" and "Ischemic stroke in children: Secondary prevention" and "Stroke in the newborn" and "Etiology, clinical features, and diagnosis of cerebral venous thrombosis".)
+(See "Ischemic stroke in children and young adults: Etiology and clinical features" and "Ischemic stroke in children: Secondary prevention" and "Stroke in the newborn: Classification, manifestations, and diagnosis" and "Etiology, clinical features, and diagnosis of cerebral venous thrombosis".)

 Urgent evaluation and neuroimaging is important for confirming the diagnosis of acute arterial ischemic stroke (algorithm 1) because there are numerous conditions that can mimic ischemic stroke, particularly with regard to children .